-The best part is that you can choose any filling you like and decorate them however you like.
+The best part with home cooking is that you can choose any filling you like and decorate them however you like.
 I like to keep the filling quite simple though.
 Nothing fancy, just egg yolk, mayonnaise and mustard and season well.
 And it tastes like nothing else in the world.

 If you’ve liked my SIMPLE DEVILED EGGS RECIPE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.